Table of Contents

 Another thing to add before we begin, men can have this disorder too.
 It may be more common for women, but the opposite goes for schizophrenia and some women have that, too.
 So, fret not, you are not alone!
 In fact, maybe one of these celebs can become (or already is) your idol.
 Read more about borderline personality disorder here.

 One of the biggest sex symbol’s of all time, an actress, and singer.
 Her BPD included depression, addiction (highly common and associated with the pathology), low self-esteem, fear of abandonment and clinginess in her relationships.
-She was married twice, which was highly publicized.
+She was married thrice, which was highly publicized.
 She adored the attention but often had disagreements about her roles.

 Spears has been an icon since I can remember, in fact, I bet I still know all her songs from before 2010.
 She is suspected of having BPD from her depression, substance abuse, and mood swings.
 Much of this stemmed from her public front, meaning the “face and show” celebrities have to put on for each performance.
 Her career was impacted by her behaviors and neurosis.
 She had many failed relationships, sadly.
 Though it’s not exactly confirmed, many say her actions describe borderline personality disorder.
 Luckily for her and her fans, Spear’s managed to produce and perform incredible music.

 Her death still haunts many of us, her loving fans.
 After her death, doctors found that her personality included many BPD traits, including covering up her problems with alcohol and drugs (self-medicating).